35 GTA 5 Locations Based on Real Life

 Why It Counts: RON Alternates Wind Farm is based on the San Gorgonio Pass Wind Farm.
 It is a good non-city entry because it covers Southern California energy infrastructure.

-Claim Guardrail: Do not just say Palm Springs windmills unless you source that phrasing separately.
+Accuracy Note: Do not just say Palm Springs windmills unless you source that phrasing separately.

 GTA 5 Land Act Reservoir